mearlboro/mearlboro.github.io/experience.md

 I started by designing and building the website, then progressed to test, debug, and develop applications for clinical trials data collection and automatically randomising treatment assigned to patients to maximise statistical power of the trial.
-I completed [Good Clinical Practice](https://www.nihr.ac.uk/health-and-care-professionals/learning-and-support/good-clinical-practice.htm) training, joined some trial management meetings an worked on validation of data and trial design.

-Here I have received an accreditation for .NET Development and learned iOS development in Swift.
+Here I completed [Good Clinical Practice](https://www.nihr.ac.uk/health-and-care-professionals/learning-and-support/good-clinical-practice.htm) training, received an accreditation for .NET Development and learned iOS development in Swift.
 Some of the most intriguing technical tasks I tackled here were reverse engineering and low-level operating system management in Windows.

 My work in clinical trials, especially focusing on mental health, have stimulated my interest in neuroscience and psychiatric research.
-During this time I have become acquainted with the [Maudsley Psychedelic Society](https://www.youtube.com/channel/UCRh1HFc0_bZZh4MA4d-BqoA){:target="_blank" rel="noopener noreferrer"} and have attended most of their talks.
+During this time I have become acquainted with the [Maudsley Psychedelic Society](https://www.youtube.com/channel/UCRh1HFc0_bZZh4MA4d-BqoA){:target="_blank" rel="noopener noreferrer"} and have attended most of their meetings.

 Supervisor: Dr Evangelos Georgiou
 <br/>